Culture of California: Film

 California is home to Hollywood (a district of Los Angeles), the center of the American film industry, which has given rise to the popular fashion movie-star image and stereotypical lifestyles such as beach-dwelling surfers.

 Hollywood has had a profound effect on culture across the world since the early 20th century.
 During the so-called Golden Age of Hollywood, which lasted from the end of the silent era in American cinema in the late 1920s to the late 1950s, thousands of movies were released from Hollywood studios.
 Spectacular epics, which took advantage of new widescreen processes from the 1950s, have become increasingly popular.

 Today, in spite of fierce competition from other countries and even other states within the US, California still dominates the industry.

 Music

-The guitar was the instrument that the Mexican state of Alta California chose and two composers for the instrument are represented in the collection.
-Manuel Y. Ferrer's were collected in a book of 144 pages, called "Compositions and Arrangements for the Guitar" published in San Francisco in 1882, then reprinted in Boston by Oliver Ditson in 1915.
-Many of his pieces appear in the sheet music collection.
-An additional Californian artist, Luis T. Romero is represented by his 1889 arrangement for guitar of La Paloma by Yradier.

-In 1898, a collection called "Characteristic Songs of the Spanish Californians" was published as Canciones del Pais de California" in Santa Barbara.

 California is the birthplace of several internationally renowned music genres, including: